kermitt2/grobid/doc/training/fulltext.md

-# Training Grobid's 'Fulltext' model
+# Training Grobid's 'fulltext' model

 ## Introduction

 As mentioned elsewhere (TODO:link), there are several models that are used to analyze the contents of a PDF file.
-One of them is the 'Fulltext' model which attempts to recognize items appearing in the body text of an article or a publication.
-This is different from for example the 'Segmentation' model which tries to recognize the general sections (title page, front, body, bibliography).
+One of them is the 'fulltext' model which attempts to recognize and struture items appearing in the body text of an article or a publication.
+This is different from for example the 'segmentation' model which tries to recognize the general sections (title page, front, body, bibliography).

 > Note: Whitespace is not important in the XML that Grobid uses.
 You can add newline characters and spaces to make the XML document more legible.